catalyst-cloud/catalystcloud-docs/source/billing/separate-billing.rst

 Get billing information based on the prefix of customer
 =======================================================

-Source an openrc file with your credentials to access Catalyst Cloud, as described at :ref:`source-rc-file`
+Source an OpenRC file with your credentials to access Catalyst Cloud, as described at :ref:`source-rc-file`

 .. note::

-  If you do not source an openrc file, you will need to pass the authentication information to the command line tool when running it.
+  If you do not source an OpenRC file, you will need to pass the authentication information to the command line tool when running it.
 See ./separate-billing.py help for more information.